STUDY JAPANESE ONLINE WITH NATIVES HERE

 In Brazil it is common to find yakisoba, udon and ramen, but even a simple and traditional buckwheat soba is hard to find.
 Some manage to buy such pasta in markets with an oriental products section.

-Unfortunately, these supposed oriental industrialized noodles sold in the market are not the same noodles found in Japan.
-Many are made in Brazil and only imitate the real pasta found in japanese restaurants.
+Unfortunately, these supposed industrialized Asian noodles sold in the market are not the same as the true noodles found in 日本.
+Many are manufactured in Brazil and only imitate the real noodles found in Japanese restaurants.

 List of Chinese Noodles